alcarney/vscode-wasi-pygls/README.md

 **Projects**

 - [openlawlibrary/pygls](https://github.com/openlawlibrary/pygls): For making it possible to write language servers in Python
-  - **Important Note:** This repo is currently using a random branch of a random fork of the main repo!!
-See [openlawlibrary/pygls#418](https://github.com/openlawlibrary/pygls/pull/418) for details.
 - [brettcannon/cpython-wasi-build](https://github.com/brettcannon/cpython-wasi-build): For providing the WASI build of CPython
 - [microsoft/vscode-wasm](https://github.com/microsoft/vscode-wasm): For implementing the WASI host in VSCode as well as the following code snippets, showing how to connect everything up
   - [vscode-wasm/testbeds/python/extension.ts](https://github.com/microsoft/vscode-wasm/blob/65669200000306d174ce2bbfdd9e4d41e9517466/testbeds/python/extension.ts#L17-L38)